malaise/ada/README.txt

      CPU despite many optims :-)

 Code (1)::
-     Simple programs that codes (crypts) and decodes a text.
+     Simple programs that codes (encrypts) and decodes a text.
 The crypting algo are old and not secure.

 Day_Of_Week (1)::
      Simple program that tells everything on today (or on another day).